 The bull sharks of the Riviera Maya

-Every year in winter, when the water gets colder (“cold 26 degrees”), bull sharks visit Playa del Carmen.
-Mostly female sharks come near the coast between December and March to give birth to their offspring at the Riviera Maya.
-An unforgettable feeling when suddenly a shark appears next to you in the water.
+Every year in winter, when the water gets colder (“cold: 26℃/78℉”), bull sharks visit the Riviera Maya.
+Mostly female sharks come near the coast between December and March to give birth to their offspring at Playa del Carmen.
+It is an unforgettable feeling when suddenly a shark appears next to you in the water.
 Normally you can see between 2 and 10 bull sharks on a dive in Playa del Carmen.
 It is a very special experience to observe these animals under water.
 Goose bumps guaranteed!

 Interesting facts about bull sharks in Playa del Carmen

 Sting ray with bull shark Playa del Carmen